Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

         ├── input
         └── ...
 ```
-Use the ```multiParameter.py``` to run the full pipeline

 ### Running the Model
 Input multi parameter data stream could be obtain from JSON.
-Run the full ```multiParameter.py`` model over multi-parameter data stream.
+Use the ```multiParameter.py``` to run the full pipeline.